dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

    1. Third great force of history with which Bitcoin is conspicuously aligned is the dramatic surge in scepticism of – even scorn for – established political authority.
 Faith in traditional political parties and even in traditional representative democracy itself is evaporating at an alarming rate.
    1. Ultimately, Bitcoin price will will ultimately be determined by its usefulness, its future use cases.
    1. Bitcoin has a purpose but it wouldn't be to replace money.
-   1. Blockchain to reinvigorate shareholder democracy.
+   1. Blockchain to reinvigorate shareholder democracy by enabling the return of voting power to the real beneficiary owners of equities
 1. Tokenomics & Cryptonomics
 1. Bitcoin has only two proven use cases after eight years: criminal activity and speculation
 1. Bitcoin is not just an emerging asset class/currency, but a philosophical tool that helps early adopters to live incrementally further outside the scope of the State.